awsdocs/amazon-transcribe-developer-guide/doc_source/API_GetMedicalVocabulary.md

 Type: String

  ** [LanguageCode](#API_GetMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-GetMedicalVocabulary-response-LanguageCode"></a>
-The valid language code returned for your vocabulary entries\.
+The valid language code for your vocabulary entries\.
 Type: String
 Valid Values:` en-US | es-US | en-AU | fr-CA | en-GB | de-DE | pt-BR | fr-FR | it-IT | ko-KR | es-ES | en-IN | hi-IN | ar-SA | ru-RU | zh-CN | nl-NL | id-ID | ta-IN | fa-IR | en-IE | en-AB | en-WL | pt-PT | te-IN | tr-TR | de-CH | he-IL | ms-MY | ja-JP | ar-AE`

  ** [LastModifiedTime](#API_GetMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-GetMedicalVocabulary-response-LastModifiedTime"></a>
-The date and time the vocabulary was last modified with a text file different from what was previously used\.
+The date and time that the vocabulary was last modified with a text file different from the one that was previously used\.
 Type: Timestamp

  ** [VocabularyName](#API_GetMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-GetMedicalVocabulary-response-VocabularyName"></a>
-The valid name that Amazon Transcribe Medical returns\.
+The name of the vocabulary returned by Amazon Transcribe Medical\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`

  ** [VocabularyState](#API_GetMedicalVocabulary_ResponseSyntax) **   <a name="transcribe-GetMedicalVocabulary-response-VocabularyState"></a>
 The processing state of the vocabulary\.
+If the `VocabularyState` is `READY` then you can use it in the `StartMedicalTranscriptionJob` operation\.
 Type: String
 Valid Values:` PENDING | READY | FAILED`